PHCP logotype

 Students will choose and contact the Mentor directly to schedule mentorships as needed.
 Mentors have very busy schedules with their full time businesses so please give them time to reply.
 Mentors have certain horses they like to teach on, as students will be trimming, so plan on scheduling these mentorships well in advance.

 Some mentors are able to travel to students and work with them on their own client horses.
-Students should visit the PHCP private chat forum for more details on traveling mentorships.
+For more details, read the Traveling Mentor Guidelines document.

 A Student Progress Report should be submitted after the completion of each mentorship, by the student.